-School for International Training (SIT) Kacyiru South, No 24, KG3 | Gasabo District, Kacyiru Sector, Kamatamu Cell | Kigali, Rwanda
+School for International Training Kacyiru South, No. 24, KG3 | Gasabo District Kacyiru Sector, Kamatamu Cell | Kigali, Rwanda

 The Post-Genocide Restoration and Peacebuilding program examines the origins of conflict in Rwanda and the challenges and opportunities of post-conflict restoration and peacebuilding.
 The program combines course work with field study during which students identify topics of interest that they pursue for the final Individual Study Project.
-Special program features include living with a host family and engaging in deep cultural and academic experiences through educational excursions.
+Special program features include living with a host family and deep cultural and academic engagement though educational excursions.